 Advertisement

-Healthcare providers don’t recommend vaginal seeding, but some parents may choose to swab their babies on their own.
+Healthcare providers don’t recommend vaginal seeding, but some families may choose to swab their babies on their own.
 If you swab your baby, let your provider know.

 Make sure to watch for signs of infection.
 Tell your provider right away if your baby has any of these symptoms:

 After delivery, you can also help your baby get healthy microbes through skin-to-skin contact.
-Shortly after birth, you or your partner can unwrap your baby for a cuddle while your baby adjusts to life in the outside world.
+Good bacteria also live on your skin.
+To do this, undress your baby except for a diaper, socks and a warm hat.
+Then, place your baby on your bare chest.

-Vaginal seeding is a way to make sure babies born by C-section get the microbes they need to establish a healthy microbiome.
-But this practice has some risks because it may expose babies to harmful bacteria.
-Talk to your healthcare provider about the best ways to help your baby get healthy microbes without this risk.
+Vaginal seeding is a way to make sure babies born by C-section get the bacteria they need to establish a healthy microbiome.
+This can potentially build immunity and help them fight off disease.
+But this practice has some risks, as it may expose babies to harmful bacteria.
+Healthcare experts haven’t decided if it’s safe.
+You should talk to your healthcare provider about the best ways to help your baby get healthy bacteria without this risk.

 Advertisement